-Green bean casserole was a dish it took me a while to warm up to, I mean, it has mushrooms in it people, MUSHROOMS. p.s.
-I hate mushrooms, always and forever.
-At Thanksgiving I was always first to dive into the mashed potatoes and gravy and last to get at the stuffing and green bean casserole (stuffing is still iffy for me).
-After a while, I discovered that, um this casserole has crispy fried onions on top and gets all bubbly and delicious, so let’s give it a try.
+Green bean casserole was a dish it took me a while to warm up to.
+I mean, it has mushrooms in it, people, MUSHROOMS.
+(P.S.
+I hate mushrooms, always and forever.)
+At Thanksgiving, I was always the first to dive into the mashed potatoes and gravy and the last to get at the stuffing and green bean casserole (stuffing is still iffy for me).
+After a while, I discovered that, um, this casserole has crispy fried onions on top and gets all bubbly and delicious, so let’s give it a try.

 - 1/2 cup almond milk

-- 1 tablespoon all-purpose flour
+- 1 tablespoon nutritional yeast

-- 1 tablespoon cornstarch
+- 1 tablespoon tahini

 - Preheat oven to 350 degrees F. Grease a medium casserole dish and set aside.